rsvasudev/LabReport2/index.md

 **How do the values of any relevant fields of the class change from this specific request?
 If no values got changed, explain why.**
 `num` increases by one everytime an add-message request is submitted to create a numbered list.
 For example after hello is added its value is 1 and then after hello again is added its value becomes 2.
 `thewords` just becomes a longer string every time a message is added.
-The value fo the string after all the commands were performed was "1. hello\n 2. hello again\n".
+The value of the string after all the commands were performed was "1. hello\n2. hello again\n" and after the first command was "1. hello\n"

 ## Part 2

 ![Image](Thekeys.png)

 Above a screenshot of the public and private keys, created to log into the remote computer with.out a password, is displayed.
-The command ls was used.
+The command ls was used at the bottom of the screenshot

 ![Image](withoutpasswword.png)